Ivan-paik/uzhgorod2000.yahoo.com_homework_rep/README.md

 <<<<<<< HEAD
-This is an uzhgorod2000@yahoo.com homework repository (file in "main")
+This is an uzhgorod2000@yahoo.com homework repository
 =======
-This is an uzhgorod2000@yahoo.com homework repository (file in HW_02)
+This is an uzhgorod2000@yahoo.com homework repository
 >>>>>>> HW_02